The Rememberer

 "The Rememberer" is a short story by Aimee Bender, first published in fall 1997 issue of the Missouri Review.
-Later it was published in August 1998, in her the anthology, The Girl in the Flammable Skirt.
+Later it was published in August 1998, in her anthology, The Girl in the Flammable Skirt.

 The short story illustrates the narrator, Annie informing the reader of her lover, Ben, who is, as she says "experiencing reverse evolution."
-As Ben gets closer to becoming a single-cell organism, Annie reaches her limits and decides to free Ben into the ocean.
+As Ben gets closer to becoming a single-cell organism, Annie reaches her limits.
+She decides to free Ben into the ocean.
 The story ends with her forever remembering her lover, hoping that one day he'll come back.

 Plot summary

 "The Rememberer" opens with two characters, Annie, the narrator and her lover, Ben.
 She introduces the narrative telling the reader that Ben is re-tracing steps in evolution, first turning into an ape and later into a sea turtle.